ahsanabbas123/ahsanabbas123.github.io/index.md

 I interned at [Institute of Genomics and Integrative Biology](https://www.igib.res.in/) after my second year, a research centre of [Council of Scientific and Industrial Research](https://www.csir.res.in/), where I worked on a implementing an entropy based distance metric between indiviuals for their phenotypic profiles.
 I also worked on zebrafish videos to create a bounding box for their heart and plot variations to estimate thier heartbeat.

 ---

 ## Research Interest

 My research interests primarily lie in the application of machine learning and artificial intelligence in healthcare.
+Resume and Projects in detail to be added soon!

 ---